Should I Choose a Roth or Traditional IRA?Posted on November 1st, 2018

 Tax law changes frequently enough to affect how much an individual owes the state or federal government.
 It’s easy to stay on top of these changes by attending free classes in your community, doing online research, or speaking to a tax professional.
 Keep abreast of the changes to avoid surprising bumps in taxes owed, and doing so on a regular basis will ensure year-long tax prep success.
 Quarterly reviews of your taxes are recommended to make sure your information is accurate.

 The hardest part of preparing for taxes year-round is doing so while managing other areas of your life.
 Taking control of tax preparation ties up your time and energy that is needed elsewhere.
 Our affordable services will grant peace of mind, financial stability, and precise tax preparation for year-round success.
 The tax code is infamous for being complex and challenging for most individuals, but professional help can untangle your tax complexities and enable you to receive the return you deserve.
 This will keep your finances in check and ensure that the IRS doesn’t follow up with audits or penalties.

 Reducing Tax Liabilities for High Income EarnersPosted on February 1st, 2017

 Preparing for end-of-the-year taxes can be daunting, but understanding good tax-planning practices can help to increase your chances of receiving higher returns on your investments.
 Income from investments can be one of the best places to look when searching for places to cut costs and increase your revenue.
 Creating a proactive tax-plan can prevent you from paying thousands of dollars in unnecessary taxes.

-Reduce the amount of taxable interest, which means reducing amount of money stored in low-profit areas.
+Reduce the amount of taxable interest, which means reducing the amount of money stored in low-profit areas.
 Banks give their clients close to nothing, while clients are still required to pay at least half of that interest in taxes.
-Utilizing high-profitable places to store you money will not only increase your dividends, but also reduce the amount of taxes you pay.
+Utilizing high-profitable places to store your money will not only increase your dividends but also reduce the amount of taxes you pay.